calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-hardware-overview.md

 # Corevus-G v0.4 hardware overview

-Document incomplete, work in progress
+Document incomplete (but for the most part ready), work in progress

 *See also*: [Configuration and Setup](./CvG-v0.4-config-setup.md)